Leadership Development Program for Science & Technology Management (LDP)

 - Over the last seven years, Rady alumni have started over 60 companies which have received outside funding and over 100 “intrepreneurial” products or services have been launched within Fortune 1000 firms under the direction of Rady graduates.

-Within this context of excellence, CONNECT® and the Rady School have developed a dynamic and highly unique educational experience for technology and scientific leaders.
+Within this context of excellence, the Rady School has developed a dynamic and highly unique educational experience for technology and scientific leaders.

 Who Should Attend